 Now we have Server and Client app created.
 Click Next.

-You can leave this option “Enable Azure Active Directory User Discovery” selected.
+You can leave this option, “Enable Azure Active Directory User Discovery,” selected.
 Click Next.

-Click Next on Summary page.
+Click Next on the Summary page.

 Finally, on the Completion window, click Close.